sebhenri/HyWF/HyWF_code/README.md

 The two main files are attacks.py and defenses.py.

-attacks.py enables us to run several attacks: k-fingerprinting, k-NN, and CUMUL.
+1) attacks.py enables us to run several attacks: k-fingerprinting, k-NN, and CUMUL.
 We reused the code provided by the authors of the following attacks:
 - k-fingerprinting (Hayes et al.), attack used with argument -t H
-- k-NN (Wang et al.), attack used with argument -t W This code also implements CUMUL (Panchenko et al.), used with argument -t P Our paper also uses the attack Deep-Fingerprinting (Sirinam et al.) for which we reused directly the authors' code.
+- k-NN (Wang et al.), attack used with argument -t W This code also implements CUMUL (Panchenko et al.), used with argument -t P

+Our paper also uses the attack Deep-Fingerprinting (Sirinam et al.) for which we reused directly the authors' code and which is not contained in this code.

-defenses.py enables us to run several defenses.
+2) defenses.py enables us to run several defenses.
 We reused the code provided by the authors of the following defense:
 - WTFPAD (Juarez et al.), used with argument -t W.

 Examples: